-Keeping promises are sometimes subject to circumstances beyond our reach.
+Keeping promises is sometimes subject to circumstances beyond our reach.
 But incorporating good habits like all the above mentioned into your daily routine will surely help you make promise-keeping a lot easier.

-Successful sales executives are organised and focused.
+Successful sales executives are organized and focused.
 They understand who they are selling to, they operate according to a strategic purpose, setting and monitoring their goals accordingly.
-The ability to create a tasks list keeps them on track and ensures they get the right things done at the right time.
+The ability to create a task list keeps them on track and ensures they get the right things done at the right time.

-Multi-tasking wont help you, hence prioritise your tasks depending on the type of business you’re in and the maturity of your business.
+Multi-tasking won’t help you, hence prioritize your tasks depending on the type of business you’re in and the maturity of your business.
 The most important take away is that you identify the important moving parts and schedule them.

 Focusing on What You Can Control